Oklahoma foster care and adoption guidelines

 The Oklahoma Department of Human Services has 9,000 children in out-of-home care.
 We are looking for adoptive families for approximately 500 children.

-Children come into the care of the State child welfare system due to abuse or neglect.
+Children come into the care of the state child welfare system due to abuse or neglect.
 Many are sibling groups and are from all cultural and socio-economic backgrounds.
-Some of the children are already legally free for adoption.
-Others are not.
+Some, but not all, of the children are already legally free for adoption.